Interview with Susan Surman

 Pat Bertram: What was your technique to stay on track and develop your story?

 Susan Surman: It was very hard to keep track of the ages.
 I’d never done anything like this before.
 One year was usually my time frame.
 This book spans 28 years.
-I had to go back to the 1970’s.
+I had to go back to the 1970s.
 I kept lots and lots of notes.
-As math isn’t my strong suit, it wasn’t easy figuring out their ages at any given time, but I did it.
-I worked backwards with ages and found it the best way to do it.
+As maths isn’t my strong suit, it wasn’t easy figuring out their ages at any given time, but I did it.
+I worked backward with ages and found it the best way to do it.
 I went over and over it.